PureBasic is a modern BASIC programming language.

-The key features of PureBasic are portability (Windows, Linux and OS X supported with the same source code), the production of very fast and optimized native 32-bit or 64-bit executables and, of course, the very simple BASIC language syntax.
+The key features of PureBasic are portability (Windows, Linux, OS X and Raspberry supported with the same source code), the production of very fast and optimized native 32-bit or 64-bit executables and, of course, the very simple BASIC language syntax.

 PureBasic has been created for the beginner and expert alike.
 We have put a lot of effort into its conception to produce a fast, reliable system and friendly BASIC compiler.

 The full documentation can be found here.